-In our simulations, we observe bistability in many circuits.
-While multistability has also been observed, it is relatively rare.
-We thus focus on bistability.
+bistability and multistability impact the circuits similarly, our subsequent discussions will primarily focus on bistability, which can be straightforwardly extended to multistability.
 It is highly unusual for both attracting basins to exhibit the desired functional behavior simultaneously.
 This is because they are located in different regions of the system phase space, and accommodating both would impose overly stringent constraints on the circuit.
-Having one basin functional is already difficult enough with a random sampling of circuit parameters.
+After all, having one basin functional is already rare enough with a random sampling of circuit parameters.
 As a result, functional adaptation is typically found in only one of the basins, with adaptation being lost in the other, and the circuit is functional only locally in its phase space, rather than on a global scale.
-A drifting system parameter, such as kg, can alter the dynamics of the gene circuit.
+A drifting system parameter, such as $k_g$ , can alter the dynamics of the gene circuit.
 In a situation with bistability, such a change in the system dynamics can modify the shape and position of the basin of attraction and the basin boundary.
 Consider an initial state close to a basin boundary.
 With the deformation caused by a drifting parameter, the boundary may shift across the initial state, leading to a sudden switching of the system's final attractor.
-If the basin before the parameter change is functional and the basin after is not, this leads to a growth-feedback-induced failure.
+If the basin before the parameter change is functional and the basin after is not, this leads to a growthfeedback-induced failure.
 The crossing of the basin boundary dictates that the system's final state will abruptly change from one attractor to another.
 This type of failure can be classified as a switching type of failure.

-An example of bistability-related failures is shown in Fig. 2(e) \square , where in the upper panel, the circuit enters into the functional region after an initial transient.
+An example of bistability-related failures is shown in Figure 2e, where in the upper panel, the circuit enters into the functional region after an initial transient.
 In the lower panel, the circuit enters into another region that does not have adaptability, and the circuit does not respond to the switching of the input signal.
-Figures 4(a) \square and 4(b) \square illustrate how the basin structure of the circuit changes significantly with different values of k_g .
-The functional basin is in yellow and it shrinks greatly with an increasing k_g .
+Figure 4a, b illustrates how the basin structure of the circuit changes significantly with different values of $k_g$ .
+The functional basin is in yellow and it shrinks greatly with an increasing $k_g$ .
 Note that the phase space is four-dimensional, so only a two-dimensional slice is shown.
-For a bistability/multistability-induced type-V failure where O_1 is switched, the boundary of the functional basin crosses the initial state.
-For a type-VI failure, the simultaneous movement of both O_1 and the basin boundary under input I_2 results in O_1 crossing the boundary.
+For a bistability/multistability-induced type-V failure where $O_1$ is switched, the boundary of the functional basin crosses the initial state.
+For a type-VI failure, the simultaneous movement of both $O_1$ and the basin boundary under input $I_2$ results in $O_1$ crossing the basin boundary of $O_2$ states.